 EECBG Program Technical Assistance Hub

-DOE has several technical assistance offerings, including the EECBG Program Blueprints and the opportunity to host a Community Energy Fellow in your local government or tribe.
+DOE provides technical assistance offerings for eligible entities, including the EECBG Program Blueprints and the opportunity to host a Community Energy Fellow in your local government or Tribe.
 Read more about the technical assistance available to eligible EECBG Program entities on our Technical Assistance Hub.

 (1) Development and implementation of an energy efficiency and conservation strategy